 If you need a tool to help you build, visualize, and share your personas, try HubSpot's Make My Persona tool.

-5. Analyzing and iterating on customer personas.
+8. Analyze and iterate on customer personas.

 A customer profile is a key lever for growing your business.
 This definition will act as a guide when informing what products or features to build, what channels to use in a marketing campaign, and much more.